itsHudson/ITsHUDSOnSpace/Machine_And_Deep_Learning/0001_Supervised_Learning_Type/0002_Classification.md

 ## 2.5.2 Multi-Class Classification

-Many classes but only one final output.
+This section explains classification problems with more than two possible outputs, where only one final class is selected.

 ```text
 Cat